cubeyang/python_interview/README.md

 # python_interview
-For the my python interview.
+For the python interview of mine.